racket/racket/racket/src/README.txt

-This is the source code distribution for minimal Racket.
+This directory has the source code for the `racket` executable.

+If this directory is part of a Racket source code distribution, then the distribution may include additional packages.
+Those extra packages will be installed built with the `make install` step.

 If this directory is part of a clone of the Git repository for Racket, then the clone's root directory includes a makefile to both build